 We expect that by 1 July 2021 every householder in our city will be using the new system.
 We will keep you updated on progress.

 Why so long?

 Rolling out a new system for rubbish and recycling across our city is a big undertaking, but we’re up for the challenge.
 We want to introduce a service which is the best it can be and continue to help households to reduce waste.

-- we need to follow a number of steps to make this happen.
-There will be opportunities for you to give feedback over the next few months before the annual plan process starts in April 2020.
+- will give you opportunities to give further feedback over the next few months before the annual plan process starts in April 2020.